Saturday, 30 January 2016.

 After Mr. Ex, I’d say it’s about time.

 It’s snowing outside, and Anna’s feeling really content.
 It’s one of those rare, special moments.
 She goes into the freezing balcony and looks out the window.
-Hm, the glass is a bit dirty.
+Oh, the glass is a bit dirty.
 Eurgh!
 I hate cleaning windows.

 Later.
 I’ll do it one day.

-Besides, the rest of the flat is in tiptop shape.
+So what, the rest of the flat is in tiptop shape.
 What else?

 She’s taken a shower and is just relaxing in bed, enjoying the weekend over the clean sheets.
 Perfect.
 Life is good.
 There’s nothing better than chilling in bed with your skin against crisp, newly-changed sheets, with a warm eiderdown to cuddle and wrap your feet in.
 Is there?